XDgov/xd.gov/collections/_news/2023-cohort-6-month-review.md

   <div class="title">Tomo</div>
   <div>
     <span class="title">Current Projects:</span>
-    <p>My work right now focuses on how to use privacy enhancing technologies to connect sensitive datasets that have different owners in a secure way.
-The long-term goal of that work is really to enable third-party audits of machine learning models so that engineers and practitioners who build these models can detect disparities or biases in their work both reliably and quickly.</p>
+    <p>My work right now focuses on how to use privacy-enhancing technologies (PETs) to connect sensitive datasets that have different owners in a secure way.
+The long-term goal of that work is to enable third-party audits of machine learning models so that engineers and practitioners who build these models can detect disparities or biases in their work both reliably and quickly.</p>
   </div>
   <div>
     <span class="title">Learnings from 2023:</span>